zorg2044/BoringCrewServices/README.md

-This mod is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
-Install
-Drag BoringCrewServices file into KSP/Gamedata

 # Created by
 DylanSemrau, Zorg, SofieBrink

 # Installation instructions
 - Download Boring Crew Services from the releases page.
+BoringCrewServices folder goes into GameData
 ### DO NOT CLONE THE MAIN BRANCH CODE.
 The plugin is only available in the release package: https://github.com/zorg2044/BoringCrewServices/releases
 - Download and install all the dependencies listed below.